domRiddle/ASF/FAQ.md

 Status | Description
 --- | ---
 NoDetail | "OK" status indicating success - the key was successfully redemeed.
-Timeout | Steam network didn't respond in given time, we don't know if the key was redeemed, or not (most likely not, try again).
+Timeout | Steam network didn't respond in given time, we don't know if the key was redeemed, or not (most likely was, but you can try again).
 BadActivationCode | The provided key is invalid (not recognized as any valid key by Steam network).
-DuplicateActivationCode | The provided key was already redeemed by some other account.
+DuplicateActivationCode | The provided key was already redeemed by some other account, or revoked by developer/publisher.
 AlreadyPurchased | Your account already owns `packageID` that is connected with this key.
 Keep in mind that this does not indicate whether the key is `DuplicateActivationCode` or not - only that it's valid and it wasn't used in this attempt.
 RestrictedCountry | This is region-locked key and your account is not in the valid region that is permitted to redeem it.
 DoesNotOwnRequiredApp | You can't redeem that key as you're missing some other app - mainly base game when you're attempting to redeem DLC package.